YounusMZ/poetry-backend/README.md

 ### Executing program
 To run:
 * run `npx tsc` to build the js files after you've made changes.
-* run `node server` to start the server.
+* run `node server ".\poetry.json"` to start the server.
 Default port is 3000.